Updated on 2024-06-20 GMT+08:00

 The content must be in PEM format.

-Click Upload and select a certificate.
-Ensure that your browser is the latest version.
+Click Upload and select the certificate to be uploaded.
+Ensure that your browser is of the latest version.

 -----BEGIN CERTIFICATE-----